proistefan/guestsite/content/posts/contact.md

 The best way to reach us is by using **contact@montrealphoto.club**.

-All emails will be answered and we're always happy to chat—so don't hesitate to write us!
+All emails will be answered and we're always happy to chat—don't hesitate to write us!